saastechacademy/foundation/moqui-framework/readme.md

 HotWax Certified Moqui App Developer

-Let's launch , Certificate program.

-2024 SDE Interns will be first batch from "training to certified".

 Why?
-In this repo, We want manage all training material and other documentation.
+In this repo, We want manage all training material and activites to practice the skills.
-Create sub folder for "App-Development-Introduction"

-TODO: Define a training document and assignment on Extending Entity in Moqui / OFBiz.
-Compile challenge questions that lead to learning best practices.
-We should check our repo.
-If we have extended fields in Moqui Order Data model , Then we can add that in place of made up situation in one of the tasks in assignment.

 TODO: Common training element for all roles.
 I am sure we have training document on  "Writing commit log".